What is Traditional Budgeting?

 Traditional budgeting is a method of budgeting that depends on the exact preceding year’s spending to do the budgeting of the current year.

 The only benefit of going for this sort of budgeting is simplicity.
 If a company follows this type of budgeting, it doesn’t need to rethink every item on the list.
-Rather they can simply look at the spending of the previous year and then add/deduct inflation rate, market situation, consumer demand, etc.
+Instead, they can simply look at the spending of the previous year and then add/deduct inflation rate, market situation, consumer demand, etc.

-Most people and companies prefer this type of budgeting because they can sit with whatever data they have with them and then they can create a budget quite quickly.
+Most people and companies prefer this type of budgeting because they can sit with whatever data they have with them, and then they can create a budget quite quickly.

-Traditional budgeting is very common since it saves time and if you can be incremental in your approach, you can quickly figure out how much you may need to spend as a company/individual.
-If you go back and think about how you budget your expenses you will see that the general tendency is to look backward and see how you have spent your money.
+Traditional budgeting is very common since it saves time, and if you can be incremental in your approach, you can quickly figure out how much you may need to spend as a company/individual.
+If you go back and think about how you budget your expenses, you will see that the general tendency is to look backward and see how you have spent your money.

 Most people look back and take the previous year as a base for setting a budget for their spending/income.
 While making the budget, they consider few factors which they think may affect their spending or income.
 These factors can be controllable or sometimes uncontrollable.

-- Offers a solid framework: Since it is based on a reference point (the data points of the previous year), it becomes easy to manage the financial activities of the organization.
+- Offers a solid framework: Since it bases on a reference point (the data points of the previous year), it becomes easy to manage the financial activities of the organization.
 Alternatively, this reference point allows the company to base its budget on a solid framework that is easy to execute and easy to control.